message/iata/MT.md

 - passengers arriving on humanitarian, medevac or repatriation flights;
 - merchant seamen.
 2. Passengers without a negative COVID-19 PCR test result issued at most 72 hours before arrival, are subject to an antigen test and quarantine upon arrival.
+- passengers younger than 5 years;
+- passengers with a COVID-19 vaccination certificate issued by Malta.
 3. Passengers and airline crew could be subject to self-quarantine for 14 days.
 4. A completed "Public Health Travel Declaration Form" and "Passenger Locator Form" found at <a href="https://www.maltairport.com/declarationforms/">https://www.maltairport.com/declarationforms/</a> must be presented upon arrival.
 5. Merchant seamen must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure.
 The test result must be in English or accompanied by a certified English translation.
-Effective 1 June 2021:
-Passengers without a negative COVID-19 PCR test result issued at most 72 hours before arrival, are subject to an antigen test and quarantine upon arrival.
-This does not apply to:
-- passengers younger than 5 years;
-- passengers with a COVID-19 vaccination certificate issued by Malta.